-PENA PENALTIES AND ADJUDICATION SI No. Section Particulars 1.
+PENA LTIES AND AD JUDICATION SI No. Section Particulars 1.
 Section 19A Failure to furnish information, return, etc. 2.
 Section 19B Failure to enter into an agreement.
 3. Section 19C Failure to redress investors' grievances.
 4. Section 19D Delay in dematerialisation or issue of certificate of securities.
 5. Section 19E Failure to reconcile records.
 6. Section 19F Failure to comply with directions issued by the SEBI under section 19 of the Act.
-7. Section 19FA Penalty for failure to conduct business in a fair manner.
+7. Section 19FA Failure to conduct business in a fair manner.
 8. Section 19G Contravention where no separate penalty has been provided.
 9. Section 19H Power to adjudicate.
-10. Section 19I Factors to be taken into account by adjudicating officer.
+10. Section 19I Factors to be taken into account by adjudicating officer while adjudging quantum of penalty.
 11. Section 19-IA Settlement of Administrative Civil Proceedings.
 12. Section 19-IB Recovery of amounts.
-13. Section 19J Crediting sums realised by way of penalties to Consolidated Fund of India.
+13. Section 19-IC Continuance of proceedings 14.
+Section 19J Crediting sums realised by way of penalties to Consolidated Fund of India.